jakirkham/mac_boot2docker_startup_app/README.md

 Open `System Preferences`.
 In the fourth grouping from the top, select `Users & Groups`.
 Select your user if it is not already selected in the list on the left.
 Click `Login Items` in the upper right.
 Click the `+` and navigate to `Startup Boot2docker.app`.
 Make sure the app is selected and click `Add`.
 Alternatively, you can drag-and-drop the `Startup Boot2docker.app` into the active list.

 **Protip:** Add `eval "$(boot2docker shellinit)"` to the shell start up script (e.g `~/.bash_profile`).

+## Development

+Development is done using `Automator`.
+Simply open it and select `Open an Existing Document` and navigate to the workflow file included.